Super-Lovers/dev-diary/games/game_jams/star_lens/star_lens.md

 # Star Lens
 ## desktop gamejam sci-fi all
-<span class="github-link">Game Page: <a href="https://back-body-hurts.itch.io/space-lens-cgj-2019-entry">https://back-body-hurts.itch.io/space-lens-cgj-2019-entry</a></span>
+<span class="game-link">Game Page: <a href="https://back-body-hurts.itch.io/space-lens-cgj-2019-entry">https://back-body-hurts.itch.io/space-lens-cgj-2019-entry</a></span>

 <p class="description"><span class="drop">S</span>tar Lens is a game in which, due to a malfunction, you wake up from your stasis chamber a thousand years later than you were meant to.
 Your space ship has drifted far, far away from home and once you discover how critical your situation has become over the past years, you begin to search in stars to find a way back to Earth.
 The idea was that the user would have a map of the stars and using that map, he would have to find specific landmarks.
 It's some sort of a "Can you find Waldo" type of game, but in space.
 In order to generate a star map full of stars, I used a simple graphical circle as a canvas and on top of it picked random spots for placing solar systems:</p>